antonlogvinenko/javelin/README.md

 *Short term*
  * Loading, Linking, Initialization
   * bootstrap class load
+   * MissingH and test dependencye, set up cabal profiles
-   * Use EitherT in ClassPath module
+   * Use EitherT in ClassPath module - use maybeToEither from MissingH
    * Start types for errors during loading linking initializing
    * load if ok with bootstrap (add bytecode to data structures)
    * fix: can be several class loaders for a class